hyperledger/fabric/docs/source/gossip.rst

 Gossip protocol
 ---------------

-Peers leverage gossip to broadcast ledger and channel data in a scalable fashion.
+Peers leverage gossip to establish a network of known available peers and optionally broadcast ledger and channel data in a scalable fashion.
-Gossip messaging is continuous, and each peer on a channel is constantly receiving current and consistent ledger data from multiple peers.
 Each gossiped message is signed, thereby allowing Byzantine participants sending faked messages to be easily identified and the distribution of the message(s) to unwanted targets to be prevented.
-Peers affected by delays, network partitions, or other causes resulting in missed blocks will eventually be synced up to the current ledger state by contacting peers in possession of these missing blocks.

-The gossip-based data dissemination protocol performs three primary functions on a Fabric network:
+The gossip-based data dissemination protocol performs several functions on a Fabric network:

 1. Manages peer discovery and channel membership, by continually identifying available member peers, and eventually detecting peers that have gone offline.
-2. Disseminates ledger data across all peers on a channel.
-Any peer with data that is out of sync with the rest of the channel identifies the missing blocks and syncs itself by copying the correct data.
+2. Disseminates private data between authorized peers on a channel.
+3. Optionally disseminates pulled blocks across all peers on a channel, based on peer.deliveryclient.blockGossipEnabled setting
-3. Bring newly connected peers up to speed by allowing peer-to-peer state transfer update of ledger data.
+4. Optionally bring newly connected peers up to current block height by allowing peer-to-peer state transfer of blocks from other peers, based on peer.gossip.state.enabled setting.

 Gossip-based broadcasting operates by peers receiving messages from other peers on the channel, and then forwarding these messages to a number of